A Denali National Park Itinerary for Two Full Days

 If you’re looking for Denali National Park hikes that offer spectacular views, including a shot at seeing a view of Denali along the way, the Savage Alpine Trial has to be it.

-This was our favorite hike in the park by far, so I’d call it an essential stop in this guide to Denali National Park.
+This was our favorite hike in the park by far, so I’d call it an essential stop in this guide to the park.

-The approach from this starting point is much easier.
-You’ll still need to tackle four miles roundtrip from this trailhead, but you won’t have the steep stone stairs to climb this way.
-It’s much more gradual and more scenic, as the initial climb gives you potential views of Denali.
+The approach from this starting point is easier.
+You’ll still need to tackle four miles roundtrip from this trailhead, but you won’t have steep stone stairs to climb this way.
+It’s much more gradual and scenic, as the initial climb gives you potential views of Denali.

 Fun fact: Only about a third of visitors see Denali on visits to the park.
 We were lucky enough to see it twice.
 You’ll know it’s there if you see a bright mountain covered in snow as if under a spotlight.